-A Taste of Corsica – in Calvi
+A Taste of Corsica

 What is the Corsican Maquis?

-The maquis, or undergrowth, is a heady mix of wild herbs: rosemary, thyme, myrtle, wild cistus, laburnum, sage, mint and curry plants.
+The Corsican maquis, or undergrowth, is a heady mix of wild herbs: rosemary, thyme, myrtle, wild cistus, laburnum, sage, mint and curry plants.

 Inspiration for Land & Sea Salad

-- 8 slices smoked salmon
+- 8 slices smoked salmon (or smoked trout)

 - 1 tart apple (Granny Smith, Ariane) chopped finely

-- 1/2 lemon, juice only (or lime)
+- ½ lemon, juice only (or lime)

 - 1 chiogga beetroot chopped finely in strips

-- 3 tbsp olive oil extra virgin
+- 3 tablespoon olive oil extra virgin

-- Lettuce of your choice (lamb's lettuce)
+- Lettuce of your choice (lamb's lettuce or watercress)